-KIT/ SPLIT days are paid at the employees normal hourly rate as if they were at work if taken during the unpaid part of your maternity/adoption/ shared parental leave.
+KIT/ SPLIT days are paid at the employee's normal hourly rate as if they were at work if taken during the unpaid part of your maternity/adoption/ shared parental leave.
 If a KIT/ SPLIT day is taken during paid maternity/adoption/ shared parental leave then the employee will be paid at the normal hourly rate with an adjustment made to the SMP/ SAP/ ShPP and OMP/ AOP/ ShPP calculation for that week.

 For work areas that use E-Roster the line manager of the employee should keep a record of any KIT/ SPLIT days worked by using the Keeping in Touch option on E-Roster.
 Areas that do not utilise E-Roster should keep a clear record of KIT/ SPLIT days in accordance with local procedures.
-Please note that payment of KIT / SPLIT days will be made following the employees return to work from maternity/adoption/ shared parental leave.
-The manager will notify VPS on the employees return to work of the number of KIT/ SPLIT days, the dates these were worked and the number of hours.
+Once a KIT day has been worked the manager should notify Victoria Pay Services of the date(s) worked and the number of hours worked.
 The manager must do this by completing an "ad hoc change form" and submitting it to VPS.
 This applies to all areas of work regardless of whether E-Roster is in use.
+KIT / SPLIT days will be paid in the next available pay period following receipt of the completed ad hoc change form.